What is Covid-19?

 - A high temperature: A temperature above 37.8 or you feel hot to touch on your chest or back

-- Other symptoms: This could include muscle pain and excessive tiredness, having night sweats, a sore throat, losing your sense of taste/smell or something else that doesn’t feel right.
+Other symptoms: This could include muscle pain and excessive tiredness, having night sweats, a sore throat, headache or something else that doesn’t feel right.
 Coronavirus can be very different in different people.